|Visit Jeonbuk Year 2012 Special Feature Food Lovers Tour of Jeollabuk-do|

 Wanju & Imsil

 Though a foreign concept to some, it's common knowledge among the residents of Imsil County that the marsh snails caught off the clean waters of the upper Seomjingang River make for some good eating!
-The snails are simmered with soybean paste and vegetables such as pumpkin and leeks to make daseulgi-tang, a "hangover soup" rich in protein and minerals.
-Pair daseulgi-tang soup with sujebi (wheat flake noodles) for the perfect taste sensation!
+The snails are simmered with soybean paste and vegetables such as pumpkin and leeks to make daseulgi-tang, a "hangover stew" rich in protein and minerals.
+Pair daseulgi-tang soup with sujebi (hand pulled dough soup) for the perfect taste sensation!

 ☞ Recommended Attractions in Wanju